jodoglevy/gargl/templates/README.md

 This folder contains Gargl template files which have already been recorded for various web sites, as well as a sample Gargl template file to show the schema.
 If you generate a new Gargl template for a website and would like to open source it, this is the proper folder where it should be stored.

+### Parameterized Values

+Certain fields in the gargl *function object* can contain parameterized values.
+A parameterized value is a value that is not a static string, but rather defined by a parameter to the function it is a part of.
+To insert a parameterized value, insert the name of the parameter to be added to the function, surrounded by '@' signs.
+For example, "@title@" would cause a parameter to be added to the function with the name "title."

+As of Gargl Schema v1.0, the following fields can contain parameterized values:
+- The *url* field of a *request object* can contain one or more parameterized values.
+- The *value* field of a *request field object* can contain a single parameterized value.

 ### Schema v1.0

 Gargl template files contain a json object composed of the following fields: